Game Description

 Field

-The field is split into two symmetrical loops to accommodate two teams for each round.
+The field is split into four symmetrical courses to accommodate four teams for each round.

 Do not hardcode your robot according to the above layout for maze or line!
 The exact layout for those challenges may be different on the actual field.